 But although Clark has been one of the most dominant ladies in the halfpipe circuit, it's not all roses.
 In 2006, the biggest bet for Gold, which would have been back-to-back Olympic glory, had to settle for the fourth rank.

-Ever since she took it slowly, concentrating on her style and execution of tricks which brought her back stronger than ever - being once again the top bet for an Olympic Gold medal, this time in Sochi 2014.
+Ever since she took it slowly, concentrating on her style and execution of tricks which brought her back stronger than ever - earning Bronze at the 2014 Sochi Games.

 |1606112.21.2013||Halfpipe||Copper Mountain, CO||USA||World Cup||1||1000.00|